top of page

 A Little Bit About Me

-I’m Paula Hynes, a mixed media artist living in the heartlands of Ireland in beautiful County Westmeath.
-Born in Dublin in the 1960s, I’ve lived in Australia, Britain and numerous counties in Ireland before settling down in the rural midlands 23 years ago.
+I’m Paula Hynes, a mixed media artist living and working in the heartlands of Ireland in beautiful County Westmeath.
+Born in Dublin in the 1960s, I’ve lived in Australia, Britain and several counties across Ireland before finally settling in the rural midlands over twenty years ago — a place that now deeply inspires both my life and my work.

 bottom of page